jshin83/quotes/README.md

 #### To run :

 After you clone the repository
-+ in 'build.gradle' file, check that dependency is added:
++ in 'build.gradle'gi file, check that dependency is added:
 `implementation 'com.google.code.gson:gson:2.8.5'`
 + to run application, command is : `./gradlew run`